Data Governance: The Solution for Better Data Quality

-Having data of high quality allows business teams (product, marketing, finance, HR…) to work with regularly updated and simplified data to carry out their projects and encourages them to innovate.
+Having data of high quality allows business teams to work with regularly updated and simplified data to carry out their projects.
 For data to be high quality, it must comply with current data protection regulations (such as GDPR).
-Data managers must therefore be able to find a customer’s data, as well as duplicates, and be able to delete them easily.

 Data quality isn’t always a guarantee, as there are several factors that can impact quality:

-- A large volume of data is often difficult to manage and monitor.
+- A large volume of data can be difficult to manage and monitor

-- If the company does not appoint a data manager, the databases are not cleaned, and erroneous information accumulates (phone number, email address…).
+- If the company does not appoint a Data Manager, the databases could not be cleaned, and erroneous information can accumulate

 The role of data governance

 While data quality refers to the accuracy and reliability of the data itself, data governance is how the organization manages its data on a high level.

 Data governance helps set up a system for measuring data quality through effective indicators.
 These indicators list and report all erroneous data present in a database and allow the implementation of corrective actions.
 Data governance requires that all the company’s businesses take responsibility.
 They must establish data management rules and define the business manager and the missions to be carried out to maintain data quality.